 2) Dream list.

-Many people never take any steps at all, let alone the necessary steps, toward their dreams.
+Many people never take any steps, let alone the necessary steps, toward their dreams.
 They get bogged down in the day-to-day responsibilities of life and never allow themselves to think about what they really want out of life.
 They never give themselves a chance to dream.
 If this is you, don’t worry or get upset about it.
 You are not alone.
 The author of the article has been on this hampster wheel before.

 If you want to achieve your dreams, you have to take action.
 You have to start moving toward them, even if it’s just a small step at first.
 Every journey begins with a single step, and if you keep taking steps toward your dreams, you’ll eventually reach them.